Elephants of Asia

 Elephants have long played an important role in the cultural, artistic, and religious heritage of many Asian cultures.
-For centuries, elephants have been revered in Thailand, India, China, and Cambodia.
-Elephants of Asia is designed raise to awareness of their cultural significance and familiarize guests with the challenges they face in the wild while increasing appreciation, amazement, and wonder for these great animals.
+Elephants of Asia is designed raise to awareness of their cultural significance and familiarize guests with the challenges they face in the wild while increasing appreciation, amazement, and wonder for these majestic animals.